Sunday, January 29, 2023

 The Town Creek Hotel, Town Creek City Hall, Veterans Memorial &

 The new Story Walk is a learning trail behind the library.
-It is designed to introduce visitors of all ages to the environment of the area.
+It is designed to introduce visitors of all ages to the area's environment.

-Also attending were former NFL football players from Town Creek.
+Former NFL football players from Town Creek were also attending.

 Chris & Kerry Goode (brothers) and DJ Jones.